turiy/fourelements/README.md

 ### Four Elements

-> This project is about the game Four Elements with similar to Fire Girl & Water Boy story.
+> This project is about the game Four Elements with similar to Fire boy & Water girl story.
 The game will be developed using pure(vanilla) JavaScript.
-The MVP would be a working demo of Fire Girl & Water Boy and is expected to be done till 5th of September.
+The MVP would be a working demo of Fire boy & Water girl and is expected to be done till 5th of September.

 Expected game mechanics:
 > Every element has his own type of surface - which can either be neutral, or even somehow boost him.
 The goal for the level - to collect all coins/diamonds, or to reach the exit.
 Also, additional types of surfaces - buttons, gates, etc...